Podcast - Latest Episode

 870. Angel Witch / Screamin' n' Bleedin'.
 1985.
 3/5

 One can only wonder just how many bands may have gone on to bigger and better things from the late 1970's and early 1980's if they had just managed to keep a stable line up together long enough to crack it in the music business.
 Once you've 'made it' you can pretty much change your line up as much as you like and still be able to do well (see Megadeth and W.A.S.P. as examples here).
 However, there are so many examples of bands from the NWOBHM era of music in the UK that couldn't get their act together until their time had seemingly passed.
+This also stemmed from poor or a lack of management, difficulty with record companies, and the pressure from everyone involved to have immediate success.

-The album itself isn't outstanding, but it is a collection of good heavy songs it an era where the NWOBHM era had faded, and those bands were being replaced by bands who had been inspired by that first Angel Witch album.
+The album itself suffers from being a collection of good heavy songs it an era where the NWOBHM era had faded, and those bands were being replaced by bands who had been inspired by that first Angel Witch album.
 Oh the irony!
 Angel Witch now competing against bands who themselves wanted to be Angel Witch.
 This album is structured around a solid pairing of drums and bass guitar, providing the base for the album to thrive on.
 It may not be spectacular or scintillating stuff from the rhythm section, but it does the job required of the songs.
 This then allows Heybourne's guitar to weave its way through each song, dictating which way it would like them to progress.
 Again, there may not be a lot of electrifying solo pieces or imaginative riffs that have you sitting up in awe, but they are enough to provide plenty of enjoyment throughout.
 Tattum's vocals then tell the story of each song, and for the most part are effective in their way.

-So where is the problem? the answer is simple.
-It just lacks something, some inspiration that is missing from this album but was there on the debut album.
-The period of five years has allowed that spark to go missing, a vital ingredient that could well have turned this album and its contents into something more special.
-It's worth recalling that this is not a bad album, just an album that doesn't live up to its predecessor.
+I was looking forward to what I might think of this album over the last few days when I pulled my copy off the shelves once again.
+When I first got the album I was caught in a quandary.
+The problem and subsequent answer is simple.
+It just lacked something, some inspiration that is missing from this album but was there on the debut album.
+The period of five years between albums had allowed that spark to go missing, a vital ingredient that could well have turned this album and its contents into something more special.
+It's worth recalling that I thought then that this is not a bad album, just an album that doesn't live up to its predecessor.
 That's not an easy task when your debut is regarded so highly, and there was so much time between the albums.
-Anyone who enjoyed Angel Witch will find enough here to enjoy, its just that you may well end up being like me, and wonder what may have been produced if time had not been an element.
+The change of lead singer always troubled me as well.
+I loved Kevin Heybourne’s vocals on that first album, and while I understood his desire to concentrate on his guitar for this follow up, it is his voice as much as his guitar that is the start attraction of the first album, that was the SOUND of Angel Witch, and that missing ingredient on this album was slightly troubling.

 No comments: